Military Police (Brazil): Uniforms

 The Brazilian Armed Forces inherited Portuguese military traditions and during the period of the Empire and part of the Republic, with few exceptions, dark blue uniforms were used.

 In 1903 the Brazilian Army opted for khaki colored field uniforms, later copied by the Military Police.
-In 1934 the Ministry of War established khaki as the color khaki for all reserve forces.
+In 1934 the Ministry of War established khaki as the color for all reserve forces.

 After the Second World War, the Military Police had the autonomy to adopt its own uniforms, but most stayed with the khaki.
 During the Military Government in 1976, the Army suggested that the Military Police adopt the blue color (color of the uniform of the Military Police of the Federal District).
 Since then, some units have changed their uniforms while others have not.

 Currently the color khaki (with variations to beige) and blue (with variations of gray to dark blue) prevail in the colors of the uniforms of the Military Police.